People stand up paddleboarding at Elephant Rocks, Denmark, WA

 Advertising

-For many of us Aussies, travelling to Europe – the land of high culture, orthopaedic sandals and artisan cheese – is fairly out of reach.
+For many of us Aussies, jetting off to Europe – the land of high culture, orthopaedic sandals and artisan cheese – is fairly out of reach.
 You know, the current cost of living, and all that.
-Thankfully, we've got a solution.
-Enter: Travel destinations in Australia that feel (almost) exactly like a European holiday.
-Imitation is the highest form of flattery, or something – right?
+Fortunately, you don’t need a passport to live out your continental dreams.
+Enter: Travel destinations in Australia that look and feel (almost) exactly like a European holiday.
+Imitation is the highest form of flattery or something, right?

-Europe is obviously a land of diverse plenty, and as such, so is this list.
-We've raked together the best places in Australia, each of which has a striking resemblance to a different European locale.
-From the high alpine ridges of the Norwegian Alps to the turquoise glitter of the Grecian Isles, this list is the low-cost, high-reward antidote to Instagram doom scrolls during the months of June and July.
-Leave Europe to the Northern Hemisphere and take your wanderlusting feet for a walk back home.
+Because Europe is famously diverse, this bucket list follows suit.
+We've rounded up the most incredible places in Australia, each bearing a striking resemblance to a different European locale.
+From the high alpine ridges of the Norwegian Alps to the turquoise glitter of the Greek Isles, this list is the low-cost, high-reward antidote to Instagram doom scrolls from June to August.
+So, leave Europe to the Northern Hemisphere and take your wanderlusting feet for a walk back home.

-🌈 The most incredible places to visit in Australia
+🌈 The best places to visit in Australia

 ✈️ The cheapest places to fly from Australia

 The Greek Islands get a pretty major rap for their blinding white sand and wildly blue water.
-But, we ask – what of Elephant Rocks in the aptly named 'Denmark' (we're not making this up) region in William National Park of Western Australia?
+But, we ask – what of Elephant Rocks in the aptly named 'Denmark' (we're not making this up) region of Western Australia's William National Park?
 It's got it all, and unlike pretty much anywhere in Greece at the height of summer, you'll probably have the place to yourself.
 The traditional land of the Menang People is an incredibly special spot named for its elephant-like rocks that tumble out in the crystal clear water.
-Drape yourself over a hot rock, and bring some chilled wine in your ice-box for the full, Euro experience.
+Drape yourself over a hot rock, and bring some chilled wine from your icebox for the full Euro experience.

 Best time to visit: Late spring or early summer, before the sweaty weather and crowds kick in.